-“The Voegtle Scholarship is a ground breaking gift to the College of Information,” said Yvonne J. Chandler, pssociate Professor and director of the Law Librarianship Program.
+“The Voegtle Scholarship is a ground breaking gift to the College of Information,” said Yvonne J. Chandler, associate professor and director of the law librarianship & legal informatics program of study.
 “This is a gift from the heart of a proud alum that will provide enormous opportunities for future students to pursue careers in law librarianship.”

 From an early age, Mary Voegtle had a love for books and reading and knew that she wanted to spend her career working in the library.
 After obtaining her BA degree from Hendrix College, majoring in English, Mary earned her MS in Library Science in 1973 from the UNT Department of Information Science (formerly the School of Library and Information Sciences).
 Coming from a family of lawyers influenced her to pursue a career in law librarianship.
 She began her career in librarianship as a law librarian at the firm of Thompson & Knight LLP.
 Mary also worked in public and school libraries in Texas.
 She worked as a children's librarian at Nicholson Memorial Library in Garland, TX but soon realized she needed additional training.
 She worked at Tyler Street Christian Academy and Arbor Acre Preparatory School, where she was the first librarian.